raemounz/sg-train-route/README.md

 If you installed the *Community Server*, run `<neo4j-installation-path>/bin/neo4j start` to start the neo4j server.
 If you installed the *Neo4j Desktop* instead, just create a new graph database and start it.

 Run the following command to populate the network graph.
-This is just a one-time setup.
+This is a one-time setup.

 `<neo4j-installation-path>/bin/cypher-shell --file <project-directory>/sg-train-route/src/main/resources/sg_trains.cql`